Ombi-app/Ombi/README.md

 Feature requests are handled on FeatHub.

 Search the existing requests to see if your suggestion has already been submitted.
-If a similar request exists, give it a thumbs up (+1), or add additional comments to the request.
+(If a similar request exists, give it a thumbs up (+1), or add additional comments to the request)
-If no similar requests exist, you can create a new one.
-Make sure to provide a clear title to easily identify the feature request.

 #### [![Feature Requests](https://cloud.githubusercontent.com/assets/390379/10127973/045b3a96-6560-11e5-9b20-31a2032956b2.png)](http://feathub.com/tidusjar/Ombi)